joshgalvan/emoji-art-app/README.md

 - SwiftUI & UIKit interoperability
 - and more!

 As this is the final app worked on in the course... onto my own app, Incremental.
-Incremental is a task tracking app which will be on my GitHub soon!
+Incremental is a unique task tracking app which will be on my GitHub soon!